Growth Metrics

 Royal Caribbean Cruises (RCL) Notes Payables (2016 - 2020)

-Royal Caribbean Cruises (RCL) has disclosed Notes Payables for 12 consecutive years, with $409.3 million as the latest value for Q4 2020.
+Royal Caribbean Cruises' Notes Payables history spans 12 years, with the latest figure at $409.3 million for Q4 2020.

 • Notes Payables hit $409.3 million in Q4 2020 for Royal Caribbean Cruises, up from $386.7 million in the prior quarter.